Pastells/Context-Aware-Stereotype-Detection/README.md

 #  Context-Aware Stereotype Detection Conversational Thread Analysis on BERT-based Models

-This repository contains the code for classification models of racial stereotypes in Spanish corora (StereoHoax-ES and DETESTS), taking into account their conversational contexts.
+This repository contains the code for classification models of racial stereotypes in Spanish corpora (StereoHoax-ES and DETESTS), taking into account their conversational contexts.

+Both corpora are available in [HuggingFace](https://huggingface.co/datasets/CLiC-UB/DETESTS-Dis).

 We consider different contexts for the text classification: